zainab-ali/scala-effects/README.md

 	```

 	Modify `work` to `work.start`.
 Query the app again with `./work.sh 5`.
 How many work items do you expect to run concurrently?

+# Session 10 - warm up exercise

+The app now has two endpoints: `sync-work` and `async-work`.

+1. Start the app with `sbt run`.

+You can call the endpoints with the shell script, e.g: `./work.sh sync-work 4`.
+2. Consider the difference between the `sync-work` and `async-work` endpoints.
+  - How do they behave on failure?
+The fourth request made will fail due to a connection timeout.
+  - What status codes do they respond with?
+  - In both cases, how do they schedule work?